sitanshu1000/Data-Visualization-Project/README.md

 ## Open Questions

-(describe any fear, uncertainty, or doubt you’re having about the feasibility of implementing the sketched system.
-For example, “I’m not sure where to get the geographic shapes to build a map from this data” or “I don’t know how to resolve the codes to meaningful names” … Feel free to delete this section if you’re confident.)
 The wagon wheel seems to be a difficult visualisation to undertake.
 Also, the dataset I have chosen is quite large and maintaining and managing the columns could be a tedious task.